 Source: Trading Economics

-Texas leads all U.S. states with 507 annual hail events, while Kansas and Colorado rank second and third, respectively.
+Texas leads all U.S. states with 458 annual hail events, while Nebraska and Minnesota rank second and third, respectively.

-New York State has the highest median salary for roofing contractors at $53,297, with Rhode Island second.
+New Jersey has the highest median salary for roofing contractors at $63,533, with North Dakota second.

 Source: Zippia